Irene Dische: Early life and education

+Career

 Berlin: films, short stories, and novels

 In her mid-twenties, Dische went to Germany as an interpreter for reporter Jane Kramer.
 She stayed, raising a family in Berlin, and writing long reportages for the German version of the New Yorker, "Transatlantik".
 Her journalism increasingly became fictional, as fact-checking was not yet in vogue.
 Soon she wrote only fiction.
 In 1986, she directed a film Zacharias, based on her father, a brilliant scientist who was, at 92, suffering from Alzheimers and living completely alone in a shabby neighborhood of NYC.
 He greatly missed his mother, who was killed by the Nazis, but he couldn't remember that, and in the film, his mother speaks to him; they converse.
 The film won prizes in the Berlinale, and several festivals and many still consider it Dische's greatest achievement.
 Dische published her first book, Pious Secrets,in 1989.
 This achieved considerable acclaim both in Germany and throughout Europe, where it was translated into fifteen languages.
 Since then, she has published 13 books of fiction, and volumes of short stories.
 "The Job", a thriller, was made into a TV film, starring Vanessa Redgrave.
 It was published by Bloomsbury in the UK, but never in the US.
 Dische wrote two children's books, the first one, Esterhazy, was illustrated by Michael Sowa.
-The second one,a book for young adults, "Between Two Seasons of Happiness", won several major literary awards in Europe, and was published in 20 countries including the UK (Bloomsbury) but was also never published in the US.
+The second one, a book for young adults, "Between Two Seasons of Happiness", won several major literary awards in Europe, and was published in 20 countries including the UK (Bloomsbury) but was also never published in the US.
 In 1995, with Hans Magnus Enzensberger, she wrote the libretto for Aulis Sallinen's fifth opera The Palace.
 Dische collaborated with Hans Magnus Enzensberger on several more librettos, including Mozart's "Zaide" for the Berliner Staatsoper, "Politburo" for Wolfgang Rihm, and a series of ten minute librettos for various composers.
 She also wrote a new libretto for a Schubert opera,"The German Professor", based on the true story of a high ranking Nazi scholar who assumed a new identity as a left wing liberal in 1968.
 This was translated by Elfriede Jelinek and performed in German, premiering at the Heidelberg Opera.
 Dische collaborated with Tobias Picker on the orchestral work Opera Without Words in 2016.
 Her latest novel is a voice from the 18th century, belonging to the first celebrated transgender hero, a famous swordsman and intellectual, both as a man, and as a woman.
 He/she has some advice for those concerned with gender in the 21st century.
 As with all Dische's work, this will first be published in Germany, in autumn of 2021.